44thPrince/Kooalaz/README.md

 # Database:
 This is where you will find the link to all our data.
 Data is stored using __server ID's__ and not the server name.
 To get your Discord server's ID, run __-server__ on our bot.

-(note from vita: i'll make it look better/fix things when we talk ab the program tomorrow but this is the basic layout)